top of page

 • Shows changes in eating and sleeping habits

-• Reports injury by a parent or another adult caregiver.
+• Reports injury by a parent or other adult caregiver

 • Is frequently absent from school